 Soda has an iconic place in American culture.
 For many Americans, the sweet, bubbly beverage conjures up nostalgia for beach vacations, childhood celebrations, and trips to the movie theater.
-Marisa Zupan not only wants to celebrate this legacy but modernize it for today’s consumer with the launch of United Sodas.
+Marisa Zupan not only wants to celebrate this legacy but modernize it for today’s consumers with the launch of United Sodas.

 Cleverly packaged in a rainbow of colors with an assortment of flavors, United Sodas is a new direct-to-consumer brand that’s on a mission to reinvent soda into a high-quality, better-for-you beverage.
 We caught up with Zupan to learn more.